MaastrichtU-Library/omekas-docker/README.md

 - [ ] Activate theme for site unattendedly
 - [ ] Load representative test data / demo content into Omeka S (SQL import + copy items and media to files/ folder?)
 - [ ] Determine which .htaccess tricks need to be reimplemented here (or in nginx-proxy)
+- [ ] Increase upload size in .htaccess as well